What Is a Fishbone Diagram?

 - Understanding "Root Cause Analysis" Charts in Aviation SMS Dashboards

 Unlike a risk matrix, the fishbone diagram does not display any “subjective” elements such as likelihood or severity.
-Rather, it’s merely an objective way of understand root causes and subsequent events.
+Rather, it’s merely an objective way to understand root causes and subsequent events.

 Also, fish diagrams are not concerned with the events that come after a risk, just simply the factors leading up to the risk.
 To create fishbone diagrams, it’s essential that you understand exactly what a risk is.